AndrewSigorskih/ZDL-Docker/README.md

 ### 2. Download DHTP

-Download **Zdoom**-compatible version of Doom High Texture Pack from project <a href="https://github.com/KuriKai/DHTP/wiki">page</a>.
+Download **ZDoom**-compatible version of Doom High Texture Pack from project <a href="https://github.com/KuriKai/DHTP/wiki">page</a>.
 Place it in the WADs directory.

 [Optional] update file name to match the correct version in `gzdoom.ini` config under the **[doom.Autoload]** section.
 If you don't plan to use it, remove this section completely.

 ### 3. Download Project Brutality mod

-Navigate to the active development/"Staging" [branch](https://github.com/pa1nki113r/Project_Brutality/tree/PB_Staging) on project's GitHub, click big green "Code" button -> Download zip.
+Navigate to the active development/"PB_Staging" [branch](https://github.com/pa1nki113r/Project_Brutality/tree/PB_Staging) on project's GitHub, click big green "Code" button -> Download zip.
 Rename the achive to "project_brutality_staging.zip" (or whatever you prefer) and place it in the WADs directory.

 ### [Optional] 3.5 Download any other mods

-* [IDKFA](https://www.moddb.com/mods/brutal-doom/addons/idkfa-doom-soundtrack) soundtrack update for oridinal Doom
+* [IDKFA](https://www.moddb.com/mods/brutal-doom/addons/idkfa-doom-soundtrack) soundtrack update for oridinal Doom.

 ### 4. Build image.